davidande/FSRM-ANTICRYPTO/README.md

 # So What!
 - update list of banned extensions (through task manager or manually)
 - configure extensions list, template and applying on shares
-- possible to exclure 2 extensions and some shares
+- possible to exclure extensions from the blocked list
+- possible to exclude shares
 - possibility to stop all shares when attack is detected

 # How-to Use